 - Manufacturers make both inexpensive and quality clocks (there are exceptions).
-Seth Thomas, a respectable American clock-maker manufactured inexpensive clocks that have little value and higher end models that are very desirable by collectors.
-The name alone does not always equate value.
+Seth Thomas, a respectable American clock-maker manufactured inexpensive clocks that have little value and higher-end models that are very desirable by collectors.
+The name alone does not always equate to value.

 - Has the clock been altered in any way?

-- Newer cases pieces, decorations, new glass, refinished case, a replacement movement, a replacement pendulum etc. will reduce the value and sometimes significantly.
+- Newer case pieces, decorations, new glass, refinished case, a replacement movement, a replacement pendulum, etc. will reduce the value and sometimes significantly.

 - If it does not run, are all the parts intact?

 - If it has all the parts, can it be repaired either by you, the buyer, or a competent repair person?
 I know of a time and strike clock that was missing the strike side gears.